Graduate Degrees in the UK

 Whether you have already completed a study abroad program as an undergraduate and wish to pursue a British graduate degree or wish to embark on a master’s program at a British university for the first time, we offer you options specific to your individual objectives and background.
 Across the Pond - Study in the UK partners with British universities that have an outstanding range of high-quality, world-ranking graduate degree programs, most of which are offered in globally leading departments.

-Download our e-book A Graduate Guide to Studying in the UK (see form to the right) to learn more about the following:
+Download our A Graduate Guide to Studying in the UK (see form to the right) to learn more about the following:

 - Why you should study in Britain